Casey Holtz, Phd.

 WELCOME TO THE COLLABORATIVE FAMILY LAW WEBSITE

 Welcome to the website of the Collaborative Family Law Council of Wisconsin.
-Our goal is to make you aware of your options for the resolution of family disputes - including divorce - and to help you learn about Collaborative, an alternative to the traditional litigated approach.
+Our goal is to make you aware of your options for the resolution of family disputes - including divorce - and to help you learn about Collaborative Law.

 WISCONSIN COLLAB+BLOG is the Archive page for past posts, and is a great place to learn more about collaborative law, issues in family law and divorce, and what you should know about financial considerations, parenting, support, and a host of other topics.